pangealab/artemis/index.md

 summary: These brief instructions will help you get started quickly with the ServiceNow Cloud Native Reference Architectures.
 ---

 A Reference Architecture is a document or set of documents that provides recommended structures and integrations of IT products and services to form a Solution.
 Here you can find Architecture Diagrams, Documents and Code you can follow at your own pace and deploy in your enviroment.
+Just browse through the catalog on the left or search for topics of interest.

 {% include links.html %}